cenviity/jj/docs/install-and-setup.md

 #### Homebrew

-If you use linuxbrew, you can run:
+If you use Homebrew, you can run:

 ```shell
 # To install the latest release